fdoxyz/visualcosita/src/content/post/docker-compose-deploy-with-ssl.md

 Now we have 3 services publicly available via HTTPS.

 Like I wrote before, scaling services in docker-compose [is simple](https://docs.docker.com/compose/reference/scale/) and the load balancing is built-in.
-You'll benefit from the fact that it will be indifferent if you're testing locally, deploying in a single EC2 instance or a Swarm manager.
+You'll benefit from the fact that it will be indifferent if you're testing locally, deploying to a single EC2 instance or a Swarm.

-Updating a new version of a service will be a matter of pushing a new image to the registry and executing `docker-compose pull` & `docker-compose up -d`.
+Updating a service will be a matter of pushing a new image to the registry and executing `docker-compose pull` & `docker-compose up -d`.
 In a swarm you even get [rolling updates](https://docs.docker.com/engine/swarm/swarm-tutorial/rolling-update/) out of the box.

 There's some stuff from this post that can be automated, a lot to talk about that Jenkins service and room for improvement.
 But for now that's a wrap.
 Pura Vida.